-About This Biscuit Cake
+About Biscuit Cake Recipe

-This is a recipe which I had seen in my childhood in one of the cookery shows on Doordarshan channel and I still remember it.
+This is a recipe which I had seen in my childhood in one of the cookery shows on the Indian Doordarshan channel and I still remember it.
 I had never forgotten this one.
 I used to make a few changes and make this no bake biscuit cake on occasions.

 After several requests from readers for a no-bake cake made with biscuits (known as cookies in the US and other regions), I am sharing this foolproof recipe that’s a hit every time.